survivejs/react-book/manuscript/05_react_and_flux.md

 export default alt.createStore(NoteStore, 'NoteStore');
 ```

 We call `bindActions` to map each action to a method by name.
 We trigger the appropriate logic at each method method based on that.
-Finally we connect the Store with Alt using `alt.createStore`.
+Finally, we connect the Store with Alt using `alt.createStore`.

 Note that assigning a label to a store (`NoteStore` in this case) isn't required.
 It is a good practice as it protects the code against minification and possible collisions.
 These labels become important when we persist the data.